grafana-tools/sdk/README.md

 The "slugify" for URLs is a simple task but this package used in Grafana server so it used in the SDK for the compatibility reasons.

-## Grafana server compability

-Made mostly for Grafana 3.x, works with Grafana 4.x but need more tests.
-Full support for Grafana 4.x is on the way.

 ## Status of REST API realization [![Coverage Status](https://coveralls.io/repos/github/grafana-tools/sdk/badge.svg?branch=master)](https://coveralls.io/github/grafana-tools/sdk?branch=master)

 Work on full API implementation still in progress.
 Currently